TeaSitta/containerlab/README.md

 # Network lab testing with containerlab

-## install-containerlab.sh will do the initial containerlab install on debian.
+## install-containerlab.sh will do the initial containerlab install on Debian.
+- Ensure nested virtualization is on and the Debian guest is passed the physical CPU properties.

 ## cd into one of the following topology directories: